MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### Availability

 Administrators can configure their DLP policies and enforce them on desktop flows with PowerShell.
 Your administrators can also classify the new desktop flow modules in their DLP policies directly in the Power Platform admin center.
-They must opt-in by creating a support ticket.
+They must opt in by creating a support ticket.

 Your tenant might already have access to the new desktop flow modules in the DLP experience.